markirby/mark-kirby.co.uk/content/_posts/2009-07-20-structuring-flash-lite-code-the-mvc-way.md

 ### src

-The src folder is the place to keep your source code, that&#8217;s your .fla and related .as files, structured as explained in the following section.
+The src folder is the place to keep your source code, that's your .fla and related .as files, structured as explained in the following section.

 ## The source code folder